People, farmers, industry and the environment in California depend on clean water to survive.

 Drinking water standards and regulations are developed by federal and state agencies to protect public health.
 The federal Safe Drinking Water Act (SDWA) regulates drinking water quality on the national level.
 Due to the stringent drinking water quality standards in California, the U.S. Environmental Protection Agency allows the state to administer the SDWA.
 The State Water Board’s Division of Drinking Water regulates public drinking water systems.

 In California, many disadvantaged communities in isolated areas and in urban parts of the state do not have access to safe drinking water.
+It’s been estimated that more than 1 million people in the state regularly lack access to clean drinking water at home, work or school.

-With strict and increasing regulations on water quality, high costs of water system maintenance or lack of technical knowledge to apply for grant funding, many regions are at a loss in making substantial water quality and infrastructure improvements.
+With strict and increasing regulations on water quality, high costs of water system maintenance or lack of technical knowledge to apply for grant funding, many disadvantaged regions are at a loss in making substantial water quality and infrastructure improvements.

 In 2012, Gov. Jerry Brown signed Assembly Bill 685, making California the first state in the nation to legislatively recognize the human right to “safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.”
 In 2016, the State Water Board adopted a resolution identifying the human right to water as a top priority and core value for it and each of the state’s nine regional water quality boards.
+In 2019, Gov. Gavin Newsom signed into law the Safe and Affordable Drinking Water Fund to financially support local water systems in providing safe drinking water.